Why acquire a profound awareness of your oneness with all life and environment only to deny yourself meaningful contact?

-Verdant builds both quality interpretations of classic gardens and makes daring new leaps into the uncharted territories of art & design.
+Verdant builds quality interpretations of classic gardens and makes daring new leaps into the uncharted territories of art & design.

 Verdant’s mission To develop novel design re-combinations that engage people in the riches of horticulture, technology and the visual arts is founded on inquiry-based learning, and is curiously focused on the interstitial.